cnjinhao/nana-handbook/Nana Handbook.md

 In the above example we showed a very basic Nana application, which creates a form and starts an event loop.

-When the program runs, it shows a window, but it doesn't exit immediately.
-Because the `nana::exec()` starts an event loop and blocks the execution of `main()` function.
+When the program runs, it shows a window, but it doesn't exit immediately, because `nana::exec()` starts an event loop that blocks the execution of the `main()` function.
 In `nana::exec()`, Nana receives and processes user and system events and passes these on to the appropriate widgets.

 `nana::exec()` will return when the form is closed.
 If we define multiple forms, `nana::exec()` will return when all forms are closed.

 >Q: Why doesn't Nana have a main window feature that closing the main window causes the application to shutdown?

->A: The answer to the question from 2 aspects.
+>A: The answer to the question have 2 aspects.
 >
->* The Nana is a library, not a framework.
-Nana doesn't take over the startup and exit of the control of the program, unlike frameworks, the entry of program is a framework defined entry, not C++ `main()` entry.
+>* Nana is a library, not a framework.
+Nana doesn't take control over the startup and exit of the of the program, unlike frameworks, where the entry of the program is a framework defined entry, not the C++ `main()` entry.
 So returning `nana::exec()` doesn't mean to shutdown the program.
 >
 >* Nana supports multithreading, developer can start a new thread for GUI.
 The main window feature will increase design complexity in multithreaded environment, it also brings the complexity that makes developers write error-prone code.